 We recently caught up with a passionate user of VuoLearning, Kimmo Vehkalahti.
 Kimmo has been working at the University of Helsinki in various duties for the past 20+ years.
-Currently he works as a University Lecturer at the Centre for Research Methods at the Faculty of Social Sciences.
-He teaches thousands of students a year, both in the University of Helsinki and elsewhere through ‘Massive Open Online Courses’ (MOOCs), specialising in Statistics and Data Science.
+Currently, he works as a University Lecturer at the Centre for Research Methods at the Faculty of Social Sciences.
+He teaches thousands of students a year, both at the University of Helsinki and elsewhere through ‘Massive Open Online Courses’ (MOOCs), specialising in Statistics and Data Science.
 Kimmo is a Founding Fellow of the Teachers’ Academy of the University of Helsinki.
 He was kind enough to take time out of his busy schedule to tell us how and why VuoLearning has revolutionised the way he teaches.

 Can you tell us about your work with the University and how you use the VuoLearning product?

 MOOCs are where I have been using the VuoLearning product, especially in my Introduction to Social Statistics course which is in Finnish.
-I use VuoLearning to share materials, because I think that PDF files are old fashioned; I don’t have paper exams anymore, as everything is now digitalised.
+I use VuoLearning to share materials because I think that PDF files are old fashioned; I don’t have paper exams anymore, as everything is now digitalised.
 VuoLearning was an essential part of the digitalisation process that began in 2015.

 Introduction to Open Data Science is my newest MOOC.
 Open Data and Open Science are huge terms that shake the world.
-Data Science is asynonym for the happy marriage of Statistics and Computer Science.
+Data Science is a synonym for the happy marriage of Statistics and Computer Science.
 To analyse data from all (im)possible sources, processes and streams in our society and world we need both.
 The data revolution has changed and will change everything.
 I keep saying to my students that “no matter what your discipline is or is going to be, we shall all be data scientists”, and I am serious.
 What I am extremely happy about is that VuoLearning has been a part of this story from the very beginning.
 To be precise, they started a bit before I started my first MOOC, which was a lucky coincidence, indeed.

 You mentioned you use VuoLearning to convert PDF files.
 Can you expand on that?

 Yes, that was the starting point.
 I had prepared and shared my course materials for several years in PDF form using Survo + LaTeX and, yeah, the PDFs were nice but then I met Johanna (the CEO of VuoLearning).
-Johanna thought that PDFs were old fashioned– they aren’t mobile friendly, they’re used to print from your computer onto paper or to view on your PC or laptop.
+Johanna thought that PDFs were old fashioned– they aren’t mobile-friendly, they’re used to print from your computer onto paper or to view on your PC or laptop.
 Nowadays, we’re living in a mobile world so everything should work on mobile devices.
 VuoLearning was ground-breaking and I think they were a bit ahead of their time 3 years ago when they started.

 Johanna showed me one of the early dev versions of their product, and I must say I was quite amazed and excited.
 So, in April 2015 I decided to give them the sources of my course materials as a test bench for building up their product.
 Skilfully and quickly they converted my LaTeX documents to a mobile form (at that time they didn’t convert PDFs – yet).
 All this happened before I had even thought about any MOOCs.
 When I started my first MOOC in August 2015, I realised I need the VuoLearning platform to jump straight to the next level of open learning.